fredlemieux/starter-interview-swe-api/README.md

             - Defer the Power calculation to a scheduled job (e.g. cron) at the end of the day...
             - Anything else? metrics_metadata table perhaps?
 Totally forgot to consider sensorId as part of the key! sensorId would be critical in real-world data.

+#### Post Implementation notes

+- I used a type guard to implement runtime validation and compile-time type narrowing.
+- The use of a const read-only array was fine with only two Metrics, and using .find() allowed me to avoid using as (which I did initially with .includes()).
+    - commit: 9cd4ac3f74dc8f7e5ee228ce87ae1343ef3f5778
+- Comment from `simondo92`: How would we validate if that list grows to hundreds of codes?
+    - As discussed with only a few metrics Arrays are fine, but as this list scales Arrays are not optimal..
+    - Instead we should use a Set<> and then use .has() to check for the metric
+    - This is because Array methods like includes, find, etc, will iterate through each element of the array, resulting in O(n) complexity which grows linearly with size
+    - On the other hand Set<> has a O(1) constant time lookup - we'll implement as the final commit